mkessel007/genesis-toolbar-extras/readme.txt

 *Please note, only plugins with linkable settings pages and/or meta boxes (with an ID anchor) can be supported.*

 = Official Child Themes by StudioPress =
-* All official *premium* themes, 52+ to date -- see under studiopress.com (including: AgentPress 2.0 and 1.0, Prose 1.0 and 1.5.x, discontinued Church theme)
+* All official *premium* themes, 53+ to date -- see under studiopress.com (including: AgentPress 2.0 and 1.0, Prose 1.0 and 1.5.x, discontinued Church theme)
 * All official *free* themes, 6+ -- see under studiopress.com
 * Including free "Sample Child Theme"
 * Including "Genesis Default" (no child theme, but it's always recommended to use a child theme...)

 = Community/Marketplace Child Themes from studiopress.com =
-* All community/marketplace child themes sold via studiopress.com platform, 22+ to date
+* All community/marketplace child themes sold via studiopress.com platform, 22+ to date (including: Fashionista and Politica which seem to be discontinued...)
 * See under studiopress.com for full and growing list...
 * Note: if available, all extra setting pages are fully supported, as well as their specific support link resources.

 = Child Themes from the "Themedy" Brand =
-* All Genesis child themes from the "Themedy" Brand, 15+
+* All Genesis child themes from the "Themedy" Brand, 16+
 * Note: the extra settings pages from all, plus the content types (if available) from some child themes are fully supported!
 * The specific Themedy support resource links are supported as well

 = Third-party Child Themes from the Community or Other Marketplaces =
-* All by GenesisThemes.de/DECKERWEB, 2+
+* All by GenesisThemes.de/DECKERWEB, 2+ (free & premium)
-* All by Appfinite (Wes Straham), 7+
+* All by Appfinite (Wes Straham), 9+ (all premium)
+* All by Web Savvy Marketing, LLC, 14+ (all premium)
+* All by WPCanada (Len Kutchma), 14+ (all free)
-* All by Marco Galasso - Teethgrinder, 6+
+* All by Marco Galasso - Teethgrinder, 6+ (free & premium)
-* All by WPCanada (Len Kutchma), 12+
+* All by SomoThemes, 2+ (all premium)
+* All by ZIGZAGPRESS, 3+ (all premium) - includes support for Portfolio & Slides post types!
-* All by FlashingCursor, 2+
+* All by FlashingCursor, 2+ (all premium)
-* All by Travis Smith, 2+
+* All by Travis Smith, 2+ (all premium)
-* All by Josh Stauffer, 2+
+* All by Josh Stauffer, 2+ (all free)
-* All by Rafal Tomal, 2+
+* All by Rafal Tomal, 2+ (all free)
-* All by Aaron Hartland, 2+
+* All by Aaron Hartland, 5+ (all free)
-* All by MediaCairn Design Studio, 2+
+* All by MediaCairn Design Studio, 2+ (all free)
-* All by "Allure Themes" brand, 8+
+* All by "Allure Themes" brand, 8+ (all premium - though, not longer available at the moment...)
-* All by The Pixelista (Jessica Barnard), 2+
+* All by The Pixelista (Jessica Barnard), 2+ (all premium)
-* "Alexandra", "Carla Anna", "Elsa", "Frederik", "Hans", "Mariah", "Rasmus", "Robert", "Soren" by Web Savvy Marketing, LLC.
-* "Dynamik Website Builder" (aka Dynamik Genesis) by Catalyst Themes
+* "Dynamik Website Builder" (aka Dynamik Genesis) by Catalyst Themes/Cobalt Apps, Inc. (premium)
-* "Buster" by Bradley Potter
+* "Buster" by Bradley Potter (free)
-* "Simply Sweet" by Auxano Creative
+* "Simply Sweet" by Auxano Creative (free)
-* "Fluid" by Nick Croft - Designs by Nickthe_Geek
+* "Fluid" by Nick Croft - Designs by Nickthe_Geek (currently free)
+* "Pin It" by Loren Nason/Your Local Tech (free)
 * "Peppermint" by Sara Greenlaw - Swoon Media
-* "Charisma" by Cristian Antohe/Cozmoslabs
+* "Charisma" by Cristian Antohe/Cozmoslabs (free)
-* "Belvedere" by Ryan Holder
+* "Belvedere" by Ryan Holder (once premium, not longer available)
-* "Twenty Diez", "Matrimony" by Jared Atchison
+* "Twenty Diez", "Matrimony" by Jared Atchison (once free)
-* "BE Gallery", "Genesis CRM" by Bill Erickson
+* "BE Gallery", "Genesis CRM" by Bill Erickson (free)
-* "Bones for Genesis" by Eddie Machado/Themble
+* "Bones for Genesis" by Eddie Machado/Themble (once premium, now free)
-* "Code Chirps" by Daniel Shamburger/Code Chirps
+* "Code Chirps" by Daniel Shamburger/Code Chirps (free)
-* "Speaker" by OC^2 & Pixelterra
+* "Speaker" by OC^2 & Pixelterra (premium)
-* "Photo Pro" by Creativity Included
+* "Photo Pro" by Creativity Included (once premium)
-* "Fringe", "Radio" (v1.1+) by Greg Rickaby
+* "Fringe", "Radio" (v1.1+) by Greg Rickaby (all free)
-* "WP Presenter for Genesis" by Pat Ramsey
+* "WP Presenter for Genesis" by Pat Ramsey (free)
-* "Zirconium" by Mark Howe/Next Level Innovation
+* "Zirconium" by Mark Howe/Next Level Innovation (free)
-* "myTunes" by Dee Teal - the Web Princess
+* "myTunes" by Dee Teal - the Web Princess (free)
-* "Tee Box" by Alan Smith/Media317
+* "Tee Box" by Alan Smith/Media317 (free)
-* "Weight Loss" by Selena - PLR Diva
+* "Weight Loss" by Selena - PLR Diva (free)
-* "DocPress" (Genesis Version) by Okay Themes (Mike McAlister)
+* "DocPress" (Genesis Version) by Okay Themes (Mike McAlister) (once premium - not longer available, though...)
-* from "ThemeForest" marketplace: "Improvement" by Kuba Sto / "Nzig" by haikbvn / "Avett" by KidThemes / "Hightech" by Lauren Mancke & Northbound Design / "Dizain 01" by themedizain
+* from "ThemeForest" marketplace, all premium: "Caffeinated" by jtwerdy / "Dizain 01" by themedizain (includes support for Portfolio post type!) / "Improvement" by Kuba Sto / "Avett" by KidThemes / "Hightech" by Lauren Mancke & Northbound Design / "Nzig" by haikbvn (not longer available, though...)
-* "On Demand" (Genesis Version) by Press75.com (not longer available...)
+* "On Demand" (Genesis Version) by Press75.com (once premium, not longer available...)
-* "Extended Magazine" by WPChildThemes (not longer available, though...)
+* "Extended Magazine" by WPChildThemes (once premium, not longer available, though...)

 = Official Plugin Extensions by StudioPress =
 * Genesis Simple Edits - free